BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 rm -r [folder]
 ```

--remember to rebuild the folder (read *option 2* for how to install colcon package):
+- Remember to rebuild the package (read *option 2* for how to install colcon package):

 ```
 colcon build